pydata/pydata-cookbook/README.md

 # PyData Cookbook

+ We are starting a project to build a cookbook of advanced material for the PyData community.
+The cookbook will be published by Addison-Wesley.
+We have invited a number of contributors to see if such a project would have some interest and received overwhelmingly positive feedback.

+The book will cover several major topics, organized as such, with some sample packages:

+- IDE: IPython/Jupyter
+- Data Structures / Numerics: NumPy, Pandas, Xray, PyTables
+- Viz: Matplotlib, Bokeh, Seaborn, yt
+- Algorithms / Science: SciPy, Scikit-learn, Scikit-image, statsmodels, sympy, gensim
+- Performance / Scale: Cython, Numexpr, Numba, Dask, pyspark

+We expect each submission to be about 15 - 20 pages describing an example of the power of each library.
+While we have reached out to the projects about putting each submission together we are happy to accept chapters for libraries we did not initially identify.

 ## Instructions for Reviewers

 - Click on the Pull Requests Tab and browse to find the papers assigned to you